openlvc/portico/codebase/src/java/examples/hla13/README.txt

-                (IEEE-1516e) The Portico C++ Example Federate
+                  (HLA v1.3) The Portico Java Example Federate

-This file contains information on the IEEE-1516e Portico C++ example federate and how to compile and run it.
+This file contains information on the HLA v1.3 Portico Java example federate and how to compile and run it.

  NOTE: Knowledge of the HLA is assumed, but if you are just getting started out,